openshift/cincinnati-operator/README.md

 operator-sdk run --local
 ```

-## Using an init container to load graph data
+## Using a graph data container

-The UpdateService graph data is loaded from an init container.
+The UpdateService graph data is loaded from a graph data container.
 Before deploying
-the update-service-operator, you will need to [build and push an init container containing the graph data](docs/graph-data-init-container.md).
+the update-service-operator, you will need to [build and push a container containing the graph data](docs/graph-data-container.md).

 ## Deploy operator